You already get a great deal when shopping at Lidl, but with these tips, you could save even more on your shopping.

 You can add to your savings even further by signing up to the Lidl newsletter, so you get a heads up on special promotional offers.

-But bear in mind, if you see something that catches your eye, get there quick – stock sells out fast.
+But bear in mind, if you see something that catches your eye, get there quick as stock sells out fast.

-Similarly, you can see versions of the latest Lidl leaflets and brochures online, which will you give you further warning of any cracking deals that are coming up.
+Similarly, you can see versions of the latest Lidl leaflets and brochures online, which may give you further warning of any cracking deals that are coming up.